LHCquarks/UniNotes/Comp/COMP1521/Computer architecture/Floating Point Numbers.md

 ## In memory
 The big idea of floating point numbers is to represent our numbers in scientific notation on the hardware level.

-We take our memory and divide it into 3 regions:
+We take our memory and divide it into 3 regions according to the IEEE standards:

 | region          | float length | Double length |
 | --------------- | ------------ | ------------- |